leanprover-community/mathlib-nursery/README.md

 **What are the requirements<sup>[1](#footnote1)</sup> for contribution?**

-1. Your code should build.
+1. Your code builds without errors or warnings.
-2. There should be no `sorry`s or `_`.
-3. The directory and file structure should roughly follow that of `mathlib`s.
+2. The directory and file structure should roughly follow that of `mathlib`s.

 That's it!

 We will gladly accept “bad” proofs and incomplete theories.
+We're pretty relaxed about code naming and quality.
+After all, the goal is to improve it cooperatively towards the `mathlib` standard.

-But some people rely on `mathlib-nursery` in their projects, so we don't want to burden them with broken builds and `sorry` warnings.
+However, `mathlib-nursery` is still intended for sharing.
+Since some people rely on `mathlib-nursery` in their projects, we don't want to burden them with broken builds and warnings.
+Sorry, this means no `sorry`s or `don't know how to synthesize placeholder` errors!

-If you do have a work-in-progress project that doesn't meet these requirements, we recommend creating a repository for it.
+If you have a work-in-progress project that doesn't meet the above requirements, we recommend creating a repository for it.
 When it's ready, feel free to contribute it to `mathlib-nursery`.